Leading People for Growth and Well-Being

 Tricia’s research interests revolve around the global health care workforce, strategy and social sustainability in public organisations and policy, gender and inclusion, digitalization of public services and pedagogy, and human rights.
 Her methods of research are storytelling, discursive analyses, and mapping worlds of work.
 She is enthusiastic about the craft of research and writing.

-Tricia currently serves as a lecturer, supervisor, and postdoctoral researcher at Hanken where she collaborates on funded projects and research events related to societal engagement.
+Tricia currently serves as a postdoctoral researcher at Hanken where she collaborates on funded projects and research events related to societal engagement.
 In 2015, Tricia co-founded the startup Metaphora Consultancy which provides services on HR, strategies, and practices of inclusion through organisational story craft.

 Catarina’s research falls within the frames of positive organizational scholarship and human sustainability in organizations.
 Within this, her primary focus is on mindfulness and compassion in the workplace.
 Mindfulness and compassion has received extensive attention during the past years in the fields of psychology, medicine and neuroscience and research has found numerous beneficial outcomes at the individual level.
 Catarina draws on this research and explores the effects of these practices on team and organizational level outcomes in an organizational context.